sanamasrany/Wind_Tunnel_simulation/README.md

-and you can see the project vedio demo from here https://www.facebook.com/kawthsoranono/videos/1005126741214886
+and you can see the project video demo from here https://www.facebook.com/kawthsoranono/videos/1005126741214886